 RTMPS (RTMP Secure)

-A secure version of RTMP that uses SSL encryption, often required by platforms like Facebook Live for stream ingestion.
+Platforms like Facebook Live often require a secure version of RTMP that uses SSL encryption for stream ingestion.

 Reaction Stream

-A type of stream where the host reacts to videos, content, news, or live events, often involving facecam and spontaneous commentary.
+A type of stream where the host reacts to videos, content, news, or live events, often involving a face cam and spontaneous commentary.

 Resource Usage (CPU/GPU/RAM)

-Metrics used to track how much system performance is being used during live streaming—critical for avoiding lag or dropped frames.
+Metrics track how much system performance is used during live streaming, which is critical for avoiding lag or dropped frames.

 Replay Highlights

-Key moments clipped and replayed during or after the stream—often used in sports, gaming, and recap-style content.
+Key moments clipped and replayed during or after the stream are often used in sports, gaming, and recap-style content.

 Run Time (Stream Duration)